petrifiedvoices/stroyno-inscriptions/README.md

 In order to download Epidoc XML files, please go to the [Github repository](https://github.com/petrifiedvoices/stroyno-inscriptions) > ```epidoc``` folder

 ## The article:
-The full article can be accessed at [...]() (TBA) as part of the volume on Yurta-Stroyno Archaeological Project.
+The full article can be accessed at [...]() (TBA) as part of the volume _'The Stroyno Archaeological Project.
+Studies on the Roman Rural Settlement in Thrace'_.